aminnakhle/sst1mpipe/docs/sst1m_analysis_workflow.rst

 It applies dc to p.e. calibration on raw R0 waveforms, integrate them, clean the images (get rid of the noisy pixels which do not contain any Cherenkov photons), and parametrize the shower images with Hillas ellipses.
-All this can be done by running See ‘--help’ for possible inputs.
+All this can be done by running See ``--help`` for possible inputs.
 Some of them, which might not be obvious:

 * ``--px-charges`` - the script stores also distribution of all integrated charges in individual pixels for all events merged.
 This is good for further MC/data tunning and to get some impression on the level of NSB in the data.